krisztian-kugler/gracenote-react/README.md

 - Sass (for its nesting capability)
 - Jest, Enzyme (for unit testing)

 This is the second time I used React and the first time I tried Redux & Enzyme but I did my best to follow best practices and structured the app accordingly.
+There are no logs, warnings or errors in the console and all unit tests should pass.

 ## Instructions